dunconio/dwm-dunc/README.md

-                                       in place of tag identifier (for each tag) showmaster                   - set to true if the master client class should be shown on each tag on the bar status-colour-1              - status zone section colour 1 status-colour-2              - status zone section colour 2 status-colour-3              - status zone section colour 3
+                                       in place of tag identifier (for each tag) showmaster                   - set to true if the master client class should be shown on each tag on the bar status-allow-fixed-monitor   - if only one monitor has showstatus set, enable rendering the status bar element
+                                       whether or not the monitor is active status-colour-1              - status zone section colour 1 status-colour-2              - status zone section colour 2 status-colour-3              - status zone section colour 3